tsedeniyafiseha/hyper-clean-supplies/README.md

 ## Overview

-Shopco bridges the gap between design and development by converting Figma designs into production-ready code.
-The project follows best practices for **SEO**, **performance optimization**, and **accessibility**, making it a perfect foundation for developers looking to create scalable and maintainable e-commerce front-ends.
+Hyper Cleaning Supplies is an e-commerce platform specializing in professional cleaning materials and supplies.
+The project follows best practices for **SEO**, **performance optimization**, and **accessibility**, making it a perfect foundation for businesses looking to sell cleaning products online.
+It features a comprehensive product catalog including cleaning chemicals, bathroom care, kitchen care, floor care, dispensers, gloves, and paper products.

 ## Demo